zio/zio-sql/README.md

  * **Type-inferred**.
 ZIO SQL uses maximal variance and lower-kinded types, which means it features very good type inference.
 You can let Scala figure out the types required for type-safe SQL.
  * **No magic**.
 ZIO SQL does not need any macros or plug-ins to operate (everything is a value!), and it works across both Scala 2.x and Scala 3.
 Optionally, Scala schema can be created from database schemas.

 ZIO SQL can be used as a library for modeling SQL in a type-safe ADT.
-In addition, ZIO SQL has a JDBC interface, which utilizes the type-safe SQL ADT for interacting with JDBC databases.
+In addition, ZIO SQL has a JDBC interface, which utilizes the type-safe SQL ADT for interacting with common JDBC databases.

 For the JDBC module:

  - Like Slick, ZIO SQL has an emphasis on type-safe SQL construction using Scala values and methods.
-However, ZIO SQL utilizes reified lenses, intersection types, and in-query nullability to improve ergonomics.
+However, ZIO SQL utilizes reified lenses, contravariant intersection types, and in-query nullability to improve ergonomics for end-users.
- - Like Doobie, ZIO SQL is purely functional, but ZIO SQL does compile-time query validation that catches most issues, and has rich ZIO integration, offering improved type-safety and minimal dependencies.
+ - Like Doobie, ZIO SQL is purely functional, but ZIO SQL does compile-time query validation that catches most issues, and has rich ZIO integration, offering improved type-safety compared to monofunctor effects and minimal dependencies (depending only on ZIO).

 ZIO SQL does not offer Language Integrated Queries (LINQ) or similar functionality.
-It is intended only as a model for representing SQL queries and lightweight JDBC executor.
+It is intended only as a data model for representing SQL queries and an accompanying lightweight JDBC-based executor.

 If you want to learn more, please check out: